thhillmi/GelaendeZeitenRechner/README.md

-# GelaendeZeitenRechner
+# Marathon Time Calulator
-kleines tool um Gelaendezeiten im Kutschsport zu berechnen
+small tool to calculate Marathon times for predefined distances or speed